Related Contacts, Located at Central Region Office, St. Paul

 Notices & Updates:

-2013-14 Low Oxygen, Winterkills Appearing In Some Shallow Waters
+Winter 2013-14 Low Oxygen, Winterkills In Some Shallow Waters

-Effects of the persistent, cold 2013-14 winter will impact fish survival in those lakes, bays, and stream sections lacking depth and re-oxygenation sources.
+Effects of the persistent 2013-14 winter will affect fish survival in waters lacking depth and sufficient re-oxygenation sources.
 There will likely be winterkill where such fish die-offs have occurred before.
+And because of this winter's severity, impacts might be seen where they have not been seen for decades.

 For more information on the winterkill phenomenon, check our Winterkills page.